neildavis/mgpr-pi/README.md

 ./install_mgpr_pi
 ```

 Wait for the script to finish.
-It will take some time as box86 takes a while to build.
+It will take some time as box86/box64 take a while to build,
+especially if you have less than 4GB of RAM where only one core witll be used.

 ### Post-install ###